family embraces on steps of home

 70% of homebuyers didn't have children under 18, a record high for the survey.

-The newly purchased home was a median 20 miles away, down from 50 miles last year but closer to the previous norm of 15 miles.
+A buyer's newly purchased home was a median 20 miles away from their previous residence, down from 50 miles last year but closer to the previous norm of 15 miles.

 Most buyers paid the asking price, but 25% paid more.